zeerakmo/Level4IndividualProject/plan.md

 ## Spring Semester

 * **Week 13**
+This week I plan on researching into what specific facial features cause the MTCNN algorithm to perform worst on under represented faces than represented faces
 * **Week 14**
+This week I plan on continuing the research on the MTCNN algorithm and how changing the brightness and altering the images affects the results of the algorithm on underrepresented faces.
 * **Week 15**
+This week I plan on calculating the brightness for the photos and the contrast within the photos to see the link between these characteristics and performance
 * **Week 16**
 * **Week 17**
 * **Week 19**